OWRC/interpolants/fews/index.md

 1. Potential evaporation

-The data support a wide variety of web services the ORMGP offers where knowledge of past climactic conditions have a direct causal link to other monitored phenomena.
+The data support a wide variety of web services the ORMGP offers where knowledge of past climactic conditions have a direct causal link to other monitored phenomena.  [*All data sources can be found here.*](/interpolants/interpolation/climate-sources.html)

 ## Data types